zulip/zulip/docs/tutorials/life-of-a-request.md

 {"result": "success", "msg": "", "data": {"var_name1": "var_value1", "var_name2": "var_value2"}}
 ```

-with a HTTP 200 status and a `Content-Type` of 'application/json'.
+with an HTTP 200 status and a `Content-Type` of 'application/json'.

 That's it!